 Q: What are the prerequisites for DBSync integration to work with MS NAV?

 A: SOAP Web service of MS Dynamics NAV should be enabled.

 Q: Is this connector available with, On-demand and On-premise, versions of DBSync?

 A: Yes.
 This connector supports both versions.

 Q: Does DBSync need to be installed on the same machine as that of MS NAV?

-A: DBSync MS NAV adapter can be either configured on the same machine where MS Dynamics NAV is installed or on a remote machine which can access MS Dynamics NAV.
+A: DBSync MS NAV adapter can be either configured on the same machine - where MS Dynamics NAV is installed - or, on a remote machine that can access MS Dynamics NAV.

 Q: What is DBSync SDK?